Bottothefuture/BTTF/README.md

 - x2 3.7 Volt Lithium Ion Batteries (These batteries power the servo motor for steering)
 - x1 LiPo Battery [11V] --> Powers the ESP32 and the L298N Motor Driver
 - Powerbank --> Powers the RaspberryPi
+- Bug [Step Down] Converter --> Reduces the voltage to 12V to ensure safety of the components

 ## Detection System